-Making Music is delighted to announce the appointment of John Rostron as Wales Manager.
+Making Music, the UK’s membership organisation for leisure-time music groups, is delighted to announce the appointment of John Rostron as Wales Manager.
 While continuing to serve as Chair of the Association of Independent Promoters, Rostron will support Making Music member groups in Wales and undertake campaigning and advocacy for Making Music members and the Welsh leisure-time music community in general.

 Barbara Eifler, Making Music Chief Executive, commented:

 A promoter in Wales for over a decade, Rostron recently completed his role as a consultant for Sound Diplomacy, supporting their authorship of the Cardiff Council Music Strategy.
-He helped to deliver the growth of Independent Venue Week in Wales and continues to run the Welsh Music Prize supporting new music in Wales.
+He helped to deliver Independent Venue Week’s growth in Wales and continues to run the Welsh Music Prize supporting new music in Wales.

 Previously, Rostron co-founded the award-winning Sŵn Festival with BBC DJ Huw Stephens, taking artists from grassroots music venues to Cardiff’s Motorpoint Arena.
 Until recently, he was Vice-Chair of the Association of Independent Festivals and and served as Chief Executive of the Welsh Music Foundation from 2012-14, helping to deliver the World Music Expo (Womex) to Cardiff in 2013.

 Making Music, The National Federation of Music Societies

 A company limited by guarantee, registered in England and Wales no. 308632